The Beginning of the Universe as We Know It; Birthdays of Adam, Lilith, & Eve; Conception of Jesus, Start of the Year March 25th

 Video by Heike Herbert of Druids at the Spring Equinox at Tower Hill, London

-So, Spring has sprung, not only meteorologically speaking but also astronomically.
-We are 20 days into the meteorological Spring which started on 1 March and now starting the astronomical or solar Spring.
-The 20th of March is the Spring Equinox, or Vernal Equinox, halfway between the Winter Solstice and the Summer Solstice.
-The sun has been rising further north each day since December 21st, and it now rises due East, and sets due West, The day and night are roughly equal in length although by no means exactly.
-At 3.30pm today, the Sun was directly overhead at the Equator.
+The 20th of March is the Spring Equinox, or Vernal Equinox, midway between the Winter Solstice and the Summer Solstice.
+The sun has been rising further north each day since December 21st.
+Today it rises due East, and sets due West.
+The day and night are roughly equal in length (although by no means exactly).
+At 9.00am today, the Sun was directly overhead at the Equator.

 The term vernal comes from the Latin for Spring, and today is the primavera, the first day of Spring.
-The Anglo-Saxons originally used the word lencthen (Lent) for Spring, but later adopted the idea of the ‘springing’ of the year when the plants bud.
-In Middle English, the word Spring was also used for sunrise, the waxing of the moon, the rising tides (spring tides) as well as the sprouting of the beard and the first appearance of pubic hair!
+The Anglo-Saxons originally used the word lencthen (Lent) for Spring.
+But later adopted the idea of the ‘springing’ of the year when the plants bud.
+In Middle English, the word Spring is also used for sunrise, the waxing of the moon and the rising tides.
+These are called spring tides.
+But also for the sprouting of the beard and the first appearance of pubic hair!
 Happy Spring Time!

 Up to the 15th Century, the English also used the French term ‘prime-temps’ in the sense of ‘first times’.
 This follows the idea that the year is young, while Winter represents old age.
-As we shall see, on March 25th, there was also a belief that the world was created in Spring at what became the Equinox (after God created it!), and Jesus was also conceived at this point of the annual cycle.
+As we shall see, on March 25th, there was also a belief that the world was created in Spring at the Equinox.
+Jesus was also conceived at this point of the annual cycle. (see my post /march-25th-the-beginning-of-the-universe-as-we-know-it-birthday-of-adam-lilith-eve-conception-of-jesus-start-of-the-year)

 Zodiacally, if that is a word, Spring is Aries (brave and impulsive); Taurus (sensual and stubborn), and Gemini (dynamic and talented).